 Brings together more than 100,000 pages pages of poetry, fiction, and over 450 plays written in English and Spanish by hundreds of Chicano, Cuban, Puerto Rican, Dominican, and other Latino authors working in the United States.
 Among the gems of the collection are nearly 800 items (poems, novels, and plays) that have never been published before.
 Researchers will also find numerous Chicano folk tales and audio files of selected poems and plays.
 It contains over 133,465 pages.

 Full page and article images with searchable full text back to 1944 of this French language newspaper from France covering leading issues and events, like World War II and the Fifth Republic, to French, European and international politics, society and business.

-Self-serve instructional videos on palliative care in Canada.
-Users may also wish to create an individual account in Pallium Central to track their progress.
+Self-serve instructional modules on palliative care in Canada.
+Users may create an individual account in Pallium Central to track their progress.